 Here are some key differences:

-prices: security is issued at a fixed price in the primary market, while in the secondary market, the price of security varies according to supply and demand;
+prices: companies issue security at a fixed price in the primary market, while in the secondary market, the price of security varies according to supply and demand;

-place of purchase: in the primary market, security can be purchased directly by the company, while in the secondary, investors buy and sell the securities to each other on dedicated platforms;
+place of purchase: in the primary market, investors can purchase security directly from the company, while in the secondary market, investors buy and sell the securities to each other on dedicated platforms;

 beneficiaries: in the primary market, it is the company that benefits from the sale of the securities, while in the secondary market, it is the investor;

 number of sales: in the primary market, the securities can be sold only once, while in the secondary market, trading on the securities can take place an infinite number of times.